 Naturopathic medicine is as scientific as conventional medicine.
 If you would like to see daily updates on the science that supports naturopathic medicine, go here to like my Facebook page.
 Every day we post studies that support natural medicines.
-Your doctor is outdated, close-minded and needs to read his/her own medical journals more often.
+Any doctor that says this is outdated, close-minded, and needs to read his/her own medical journals more often.

 Reason #4: It’s too weird or flaky

 There is a wide range of naturopathic treatments, and some of them I will admit are “out there”.
 These are not the type of practices that I use.
-I come from a strong science background and lean toward treatments that have a basis in human physiology and supportive research.
+I come from a strong science background and lean toward treatments that have a basis in human physiology, biochemistry, and have some supportive research.

 Reason #5: I get free advice from the health food store clerk or my neighbor’s best friend’s cousin’s niece who sells XYZ multilevel/network marketing product